prl-mushr/mushr-website/content/tutorials/carpose.md

 - mocap pose: /vrpn_client_node/carXX/pose
 - camera parameters: /carXX/camera/color/camera_info

-Alternatively, you can download [our bag](https://drive.google.com/file/d/188FisqxHnleVF0pH2rgzhl2GQax44CwF/view?usp=sharing).
+You can download [our bag](https://drive.google.com/file/d/188FisqxHnleVF0pH2rgzhl2GQax44CwF/view?usp=sharing) to see how we gathered data, or to follow along the rest of the tutorial with.

 ## Creating Your Dataset: